 Another unique aspect to 3-rail locomotives is the reversing board in the tender that converts the AC power coming from the locomotive to a correctly polarized DC voltage for forward/reverse motion depending on the pattern of interruption of AC to the locomotive.
 I am not an expert on reversing units – I am in the business of removing them for dead-rail operation.
-If the locomotive has sound, the sound electronics/card is usually highly integrated (meaning not DCC-compliant) with the reversing unit, which means that we must provide a DCC-compliant replacement sound card of full DCC decoder with sound since the radio-controlled receiver boards “speak” DCC in most cases.
+If the locomotive has sound, the sound electronics/card is usually highly integrated (meaning not DCC-compliant) with the reversing unit.
+So, we must provide a DCC-compliant replacement sound card of full DCC decoder with sound since the radio-controlled receiver boards “speak” DCC in most cases.
 Removal of the original sound electronics is a shame because it may have some unique/interesting audio we’d like to reuse.
-If I ever figure out how to re-use the sound from these original sound units, that will, of course, be another blog.
+If I ever figure out how to reuse the sound from these original sound units, that will, of course, be another blog.
 My initial attempts to obtain legacy (remember these cards are sometimes over fifteen years old) circuit interface information from OEM sound card manufacturers such as QSI Industries have not been fruitful, even though they were friendly.

 Center Pickup Removal

 Removal of the center pickups involves both the rollers themselves and the electrical connections to them.
 I remove the locomotive pickup rollers because we will usually operate the locomotive on two rails, even though they are unpowered.
 I suppose you could leave the rollers in place, but this would restrict dead-rail operation to dead 3-rail track.
 In summary, I think removing the rollers gives you more operating flexibility for dead-rail operation.